lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 .. note::

   Should we include this as an additional requirement?
-  This will require to extend the definition of ``dependencies`` variable.
+  This will require to extend the definition of the ``dependencies`` attribute.

 Consider the following model,